 You are at the controls in this demonstration of how a lock works.
 (Click the “Lock Game” rung of the ladder.)

-Boating safety interactive.
+Boating safety interactive for kids.

 Dams From the Beginning by Robert B. Jansen